laravel-workflow/laravel-workflow.github.io/docs/configuration/database-connection.md

 1. Create classes in your app models directory that extend the base workflow model classes
 2. Set the desired `$connection` option in each class
-3. Publish the Workflow config file
+3. Publish the workflow config file
 4. Update the config file to use your custom classes

 ## Extending Workflow Models